blahblahblah589/portfolio-project-5/README.md

 - CRISP-DM stands for Cross-Industry Standard Process for Data Mining.
 It is a widely adopted methodology for data mining projects.
 - Business Understanding:
  - The project objectives were to create a more robust and streamlined methodology for classifying butterfly and moth species.
- - This was to be achived with a CNN ML model that would automate the process of classification; and with visualisation tools of the given data.
+ - This was to be achieved with a CNN ML model that would automate the process of classification; and with visualisation tools of the given data.
 - Data Understanding/Data Preparation:
  - The data was collected form a kaggle dataset.
  - The data was prepared for use in an ML model first by reformatting the directories to suit the required standard.
- - Secondly, the data was redistributed to reflect a 70:20:10 ratio for train, test and validation sets, respectivley.
+ - Secondly, the data was redistributed to reflect a 70:20:10 ratio for train, test and validation sets, respectively.
  - Thirdly, the data was visualised in terms of distribution between target variables.
-- Modeling:
+- Modelling:
  - Given that this is a multiclass classification problem, the type of model chosen was a deep neural network.
- - The model was to be made up of a series of convolutional and pooling layer pairs, witha. flattern layer, a dense layer and a dense output layer.
+ - The model was to be made up of a series of convolutional and pooling layer pairs, with a flatten layer, a dense layer and a dense output layer.
 The intricacies of this are detailed in the model development section of this README.md document.
 - Evaluation:
  - The model was evaluated in the context of the business requirement of a 75% accuracy rating.
-Thsi was deemed acceptable by industry standards for a classification model that features far less targets than 100, which this model does.
+This was deemed acceptable by industry standards for a classification model that features far less targets than 100, which this model does.
  - This standard was reached in the 5th version of the model, as detailed in the model development section of this README.md document.
  - Another metric by which the model was evaluated is it's accuracy compared to it's validation accuracy:
 ![image](/outputs/v1/model_accuracy.png)
- - The final metric by whcih the model's performance was evaluated was its loss compared to validation accuracy:
+ - The final metric by which the model's performance was evaluated was its loss compared to validation accuracy:
 ![image](/outputs/v1/model_loss.png)
- - As can be seen fromt he above graphs, the model was able to generalise it's training to predict on unseen data.
+ - As can be seen from the above graphs, the model was able to generalise it's training to predict on unseen data.
 - Deployment:

 ## Credits